boypt/vmess2json/README.md

                         file named by remark, saving in current dir (PWD).
   -o OUTPUT, --output OUTPUT
-                        write output to file. default to stdout -b, --outbound        only output as an outbound object.
+                        write output to file. default to stdout --outbound            only output as an outbound object.
-  -i INBOUNDS, --inbounds INBOUNDS
-                        inbounds usage, default: "socks:1080,http:8123".
+  --inbounds INBOUNDS   inbounds usage, default: "socks:1080,http:8123".
                         Available proto: socks,http,dns,mt,transparent
-  -s SECRET, --secret SECRET
-                        mtproto secret code. if unsepecified, a random one will be generated.
+  --secret SECRET       mtproto secret code. if unsepecified, a random one
+                        will be generated.
+  --subscribe SUBSCRIBE
+                        read from a subscribe url, output a menu to choose from.
 ```

 ## Example